-At Thrive, occupational, physical, and speech therapists work alongside dedicated nurses to provide a circle of compassionate care designed to help kids participate in family activities, increase their independence, and move more freely within their home and community.
-We look beyond the basics to find creative ways to help families work toward their child’s highest capability in eating, moving, speaking, and in the care of personal needs.
+At Thrive, occupational, physical, and speech therapists work alongside dedicated nurses to provide a circle of compassionate care designed to help children participate in family activities, increase their independence, and move more freely within their homes and communities.
+We look beyond the basics to find creative ways to help families work toward achieving their children’s highest capability in eating, moving, speaking, and personal care.

 We provide treatment for:

 - Feeding and Swallowing Disorders